core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Upon receiving the informative response from the server, the client performs as described in {{ssec-client-side-informative}}, with the following additions.

-When performing step 2, the client expects the 'ph_req' parameter to be included in the informative response, which is otherwise considered malformed.
+When performing Step 2, the client expects the 'ph_req' parameter to be included in the informative response, which is otherwise considered malformed.
 An exception is the case discussed in {{deterministic-phantom-Request}}.

-Once completed step 2, the client decrypts and verifies the rebuilt phantom registration request as defined in {{Section 7.2 of I-D.ietf-core-oscore-groupcomm}}, with the following differences.
+Once completed Step 2, the client decrypts and verifies the rebuilt phantom registration request as defined in {{Section 7.2 of I-D.ietf-core-oscore-groupcomm}}, with the following differences.

 * The client MUST NOT perform any replay check.
-That is, the client skips step 3 in {{Section 8.2 of RFC8613}}.
+That is, the client skips Step 3 in {{Section 8.2 of RFC8613}}.

 * If decryption and verification of the phantom registration request succeed:

    - The client MUST NOT update the Replay Window in the Recipient Context associated with the server.
-That is, the client skips the second bullet of step 6 in {{Section 8.2 of RFC8613}}.
+That is, the client skips the second bullet of Step 6 in {{Section 8.2 of RFC8613}}.

    - The client MUST NOT take any further process as normally expected according to {{RFC7252}}.
-That is, the client skips step 8 in {{Section 8.2 of RFC8613}}.
-In particular, the client MUST NOT deliver the phantom registration request to the application, and MUST NOT take any action in the Token space of its unicast endpoint, where the informative response has been received.
+That is, the client skips Step 8 in {{Section 8.2 of RFC8613}}.
+In particular, the client MUST NOT deliver the phantom registration request to the application, and MUST NOT take any action in the Token space of its unicast endpoint where the informative response has been received.

    - The client stores the values of the 'kid', 'piv', and 'kid context' fields from the OSCORE Option of the phantom registration request.

 * If decryption and verification of the phantom registration request fail, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 If the client chooses not to, then the client SHOULD explicitly withdraw from the group observation.

-After successful decryption and verification, the client performs step 3 in {{ssec-client-side-informative}}, considering the decrypted phantom registration request.
+After successful decryption and verification, the client performs Step 3 in {{ssec-client-side-informative}}, considering the decrypted phantom registration request.

-If the informative response includes the parameter 'last_notif', the client also decrypts and verifies the latest multicast notification rebuilt at step 5 in {{ssec-client-side-informative}}, just like it would for the multicast notifications transmitted as CoAP messages on the wire (see {{ssec-client-side-notifications-oscore}}).
-If decryption and verification succeed, the client proceeds with step 6, considering the decrypted latest multicast notification.
-Otherwise, the client proceeds to step 7.
+If the informative response includes the parameter 'last_notif', the client also decrypts and verifies the latest multicast notification rebuilt at Step 5 in {{ssec-client-side-informative}}, just like it would for the multicast notifications transmitted as CoAP messages on the wire (see {{ssec-client-side-notifications-oscore}}).
+If decryption and verification succeed, the client proceeds with Step 6, considering the decrypted latest multicast notification.
+Otherwise, the client proceeds to Step 7.

 ### Notifications ### {#ssec-client-side-notifications-oscore}